Dating apps literally hide women after 35. The algorithm admitted it. We are not kidding.

 Is the dating market harder for men or women in 2026?

 The challenges differ by age.
 Women under 30 report overwhelming volume but low quality.
 Women over 35 report algorithmic invisibility.
 Men under 30 report extreme competition and low visibility.
-Men over 30 report the best outcomes, largely due to algorithmic preference for age + stability signals.
+Men over 30 report the best outcomes, largely due to algorithmic preference for age plus stability signals.